Home

 Learning While Enjoying Food

 Food is vital to human life.
-And because it is so crucial, we tend to
+And because it is so crucial, we tend to overlook many interesting

-take some time to learn about what you eat, you can get a bit of a
+bits of information about food.
+When you take some time to learn about what you eat,

-smile.
+you can get a bit of a smile.
 Here are some interesting facts that may amaze you:

 Carrots have been consumed in many cultures for centuries.
 Cultivation began over a thousand years ago in the steppe regions of Central Asia.
 Originally, carrots were pretty much any colour except orange.
 It is an integral part of many Western cuisines today and it’s prized for its nutritional value.